PJasiczek/SchoolRegister/README.md

 ## Features
 To-do list:
-* Add more functionality for the pupils, teacher and educator
+* Add more functionality for the pupils, teacher and educator,
-* Make functionality for the administrator
+* Make functionality for the administrator.

 ## Status
 Project is: _in progress_.